 Packing for college can be overwhelming and stressful, especially if home is more than several hours away.
 There are many ways for out-of-state students to pack smart!
 Here are some suggestions that have worked for out-of-state students in the past

 - Create a detailed packing list.
-Consult the Office of Housing and Residence Life packing list to make sure you know which items are not allowed in the residence halls at George Mason.
+Consult Housing and Residence Life packing list to make sure you know which items are not allowed in the residence halls at George Mason.
 Feel free to also utilize this interactive packing list to track your progress and make sure you did not leave anything behind.

 - Create a college registry.
 Bed Bath and Beyond allows you select items in the store near your home and pick up items in the store nearest George Mason University (about 15 minutes from campus).

 - Get creative with packing.
 If you are flying or driving home only a few times throughout the year, you may feel pressure to over pack when you first move into the residence hall.
 If you have an idea of when and how often you will be traveling home, you might be able to coordinate switching out summer clothes for winter clothes.
 Talk with your family and brainstorm creative ways to transport clothing and other items to and from GMU.
 To learn more about the monthly Washington D.C. temperatures, please visit this helpful website.